 “In the event of an accident, it is important to contact your insurance company right away to file a claim.
 They may be able to help determine who was at fault if there is not a police report and communicate with the other party’s insurance provider to make a determination.
 The sooner the claims process starts, the sooner you will be provided with a solution,” McKenzie says

 How long do car insurance claims take to pay out?

 Most insurance companies aim to settle car insurance claims within 30 days, although this can vary by state and the type of the claim.
 It may take a week or two to resolve if you have a small claim, such as wind or hail damage.

-However, if you have a more complex claim, such as a car accident and an investigation is required, it could take several weeks or even months as they have a significant impact on settlement timing.
+However, if you have a more complex claim, such as a car accident and an investigation is required, it could take several weeks or even months as they significantly impact settlement timing.

-Insurers will typically require that you submit paperwork and documentation before they can begin processing your claim.
+Insurers will typically require you to submit paperwork and documentation before they can process your claim.

 “All insurance companies differ on how well they handle claims and how fast the turnaround time is.
 It is important to keep this in mind when searching for an insurance provider.
 Some companies do not have high ratings when it comes to this aspect and customers end up learning the hard way and may become frustrated with the claims process,” McKenzie says.